Translation APIs

 http://localhost:61234/v1/chat/completions

-If you're encountering connection failures when accessing your local model from a browser, it may be due to cross-origin policy restrictions.
-Here’s how to fix it:
+If you encounter a connection failure when calling a locally deployed model from a browser, it may be due to the browser's cross-origin policy.
+Here is how to resolve it:

-• Ollama: Start the service with the following command to allow all origins:
+• Ollama: You need to start the service with the following command to allow access from all origins:

 OLLAMA_ORIGINS="*" ollama serve